Diane Baker

 Diane Baker’s distinguished career as an actress and producer of film and television spans over 50 years.
 First cast in director George Stevens Sr.’s film The Diary of Anne Frank (1959), her career quickly took off at 20th Century-Fox where her credits include Journey to the Center of the Earth (1959), The Best of Everything (1959), Tess of the Storm Country (1960), Nine Hours to Rama (1963) and Stolen Hours (1963).
 Baker has worked across all the major studios and with Hollywood’s biggest names, starring in The Prize (1963) with Paul Newman, Strait-Jacket (1964) with Joan Crawford, Marnie (1964) for Alfred Hitchcock with Sean Connery, Mirage (1965) with Gregory Peck, Krakatoa East of Java (1968) with Maximillian Schell, and The Horse in the Gray Flannel Suit (1968) with Dean Jones.

-The recipient of numerous lifetime honors and awards, including Doctorate Degrees from UC Irvine, and the Academy of Art University in San Francisco, Baker pivoted to education when she was invited to become Executive Director of Schools of Motion Pictures and Acting at the Academy of Art University.
-She loves working with a younger generation of talent and supporting their efforts to one day get work in the film/television industry.
-Ms. Baker is creating a post-graduate film program, The Robert Osborne Center for Film Studies, in Hollywood for graduates who have the talent and passion to continue the learning process.
-Students will be able to apply by sending their film portfolios and acting reels.
-If chosen, they will take classes over two years, get support and instruction from industry professionals, and ultimately participate in a low-budget production during their second year.
-Diane’s mission is to inspire these students to make meaningful films and to continue the legacy of TCM’s Robert Osborne, with whom she enjoyed a lifelong friendship.
+She loves working with a younger generation of talent and supporting their efforts to get work in the film/television industry.
+Ms. Baker is creating a post-graduate film program, The Robert Osborne Center for Film Studies, in Hollywood for graduates who have the passion and talent to build a career in filmmaking.
+They will apply by sending their film portfolios and acting reels and, If chosen, they will be mentored by industry professionals over two years and participate in a low-budget production during their second year.
+Diane’s mission is to inspire these talented participants to make meaningful films and to continue the legacy of TCM’s Robert Osborne, with whom she enjoyed a lifelong friendship.